steno-aarhus/sdcar/hiring/dif-project/research-software-engineer.md

-of Health](https://health.au.dk/en/) at Aarhus University, in collaboration with the [Steno Diabetes Center Aarhus](https://www.stenoaarhus.dk/) (SDCA), invites applications for two positions as “research software engineer” to work with a team on a recently funded software and data infrastructure project, starting August 1 or as soon as possible thereafter.
+of Health](https://health.au.dk/en/) at Aarhus University, in collaboration with the [Steno Diabetes Center Aarhus](https://www.stenoaarhus.dk/) (SDCA), invites applications for two positions as “research software engineer” to work (largely remote) with a team on a recently funded software and data infrastructure project, starting Sept 1 or as soon as possible thereafter.
 There are two positions for ‘research software engineer’ that are full-time and negotiable for up to 5 years.

 At the Department of Clinical Medicine, you will be part of what is probably the largest health science research department in Denmark.
 Our